You need to “get organized for divorce” and “figure out what you want” before you go anywhere with your divorce.

 You need to know how much your current lifestyle “costs” to get organized for divorce and plan out your “after divorce” lifestyle.
 Oftentimes, your current lifestyle “costs” much more than you think.

 Thankfully, preparing your current marital budget is not difficult.
-We suggest using the complementary Budget Organizer spreadsheet available in the My Best Divorce free member library.
+We suggest using the complementary Budget Organizer spreadsheet.
 Otherwise, there are many other free online budget creation tools that you can download and use for this purpose.

 As you go about creating the current budget, do not delay the process out of wanting to get exact figures for every single line item.
 Down the road there is going to be plenty of opportunity to fine tune your current and “after divorce” budget.